 In the eighth minute of first half injury time, Wales were awarded a penalty on the Irish 25 yard line, the Irish team turned their backs, expecting an inevitable Keith Jarrett place kick, by the time they looked around, Jarrett had tapped, and fed a trundling Denzil Williams, the Ebbw Vale prop, who ran over unopposed in the corner.

-Jarrett converted the try, which took Wales into a 8-6 half time lead.
+Jarrett converted the try, which gave Wales an 8-6 half time lead.

-After the interval Ireland fell apart, conceeding tries to Newport wing Stuart Watkins, Dai Morris and John Taylor.
+After the interval Wales stepped up a gear with Newport wing Stuart Watkins, Dai Morris and John Taylor all scoring tries for the men in red.

-Mike Gibson scored a late length of the field try, but by that time the match was over as a contest.
+Mike Gibson scored a consolation late length of the field try for Ireland, but which time the match was well and truly over as a contest.

-Wales won 24-11, but the match will always be remembered for the punch and the prince.
+Wales won 24-11, but the match will always be remembered for Brian Price’s pugalistic efforts in front of HRH.